elvistony/elvistony/README.md

 ### I'm Currently
 - Exploring Data Science
-- Searching the meaning of Life
+- Searching for the meaning of Life
-- Randomly coding stuff i feel like!
+- Randomly coding stuff I feel like!
 - Working on a cool Project (Looking for collaborators too!)

 ### About Me